Airlines' summit highlights shift of power to Gulf carriers

-DOHA/DUBAI Qatar sealed its position at the center of a new aviation map this week as host to the annual meeting of the global airline industry's International Air Transport Association (IATA), but the Gulf country and its neighbors drew criticism from rivals about trade and investment policies.
+DOHA/DUBAI, June 3 Qatar sealed its position at the centre of a new aviation map this week as host to the annual meeting of the global airline industry's International Air Transport Association (IATA), but the Gulf country and its neighbours drew criticism from rivals about trade and investment policies.

 Senior representatives of over 200 airlines attended the IATA meeting in Doha, making Qatar the first Gulf country to host the summit, which was attended by its fiercest critics.